Marklogic-retired/marklogic-data-hub/_pages/docs/serverside.md

  - **data-format** - the format to use for making the envelope (xml|json)

 #### Returns
-Either a JSON or XML envelope (depending on data-format).
+Either an XML or JSON envelope (depending on data-format).

 #### Usage